 - 1. Try extracting metadata as described in Step 2 on page Method One: In-place Migration and examine it to see if all tables and other DDL structures are present.
 If they are not, delete the metadata file and extract using the -a switch instead of the -x switch.
 This extracts objects created in GDML. - 2.
 You may have to change some of the code to SQL form.
-For example, the following domain definition no_init_flag missing);
+For example, the following domain definition needs to be translated to:

 '''

 CREATE DOMAIN NO_INIT_FLAG AS SMALLINT

 ( no_init_flag = 1 or

 no_init_flag = 0 or

+no_init_flag missing);

 '''